 This study is a blinded, prospective, non-randomised observational controlled study to validate the clinical performance of the BiopSave novel proteomic blood test for the diagnosis of prostate cancer.
 It compares the ability of the BiopSave assay to predict a biopsy-derived diagnosis of prostate cancer with that of current practice, which is based upon prostate specific antigen (PSA) level.

-First results have come in, and it’s a success!
+The results have come in from phase one, and it’s a success!

 Urology validation study, Sunderland Royal Hospital, Sunderland

-This study has now been completed.
+This study is now complete.
 Samples have been collected and used internally to test the performance of the prostate, bladder and renal signatures.
 Currently there are no results to report externally.

 Urology discovery study, Freeman Hospital, Newcastle

-This study has completed successfully.
-Four products have been discovered during the study in prostate, bladder and renal cancer.
-The first of two prostate products is being tested as described above.
+This study is successfully complete.
+Three products have been discovered during the study in prostate, bladder and renal cancer.
+The prostate product is being tested as described above.